Accretion Variability as a Guide to Stellar Mass Assembly: SETTING THE SCENE FOR STUDIES OF MASS ASSEMBLY

 \section{\textbf{SETTING THE SCENE FOR STUDIES OF MASS ASSEMBLY}}

 Stars acquire mass initially via the roughly spherical collapse of a fragmented molecular cloud core to form a protostar, and then through accretion via a disk that persists well into the optically visible pre-main sequence evolutionary phases of the central source.
-The accretion process at all stages is observed to be variable in time, as traced by time series observations, on a wide range of timescales.
+The accretion process at all stages is observed to be variable in time, as traced by time-series observations, on a wide range of timescales.
 The relative importance of these different accretion states in building up the central stellar mass, however, is currently poorly understood.
-To set the stage for this review, Figure~\ref{fig:cartoon} illustrates how an accreting disk transitions from routine magnetospheric accretion to outburst accretion and is accompanied by a rise in luminosity.
+To set the scene for this review, Figure~\ref{fig:cartoon} illustrates how an accreting disk transitions from routine magnetospheric accretion to outburst accretion and is accompanied by a rise in luminosity.

 We begin with an overview of what we aim to constrain when observing accreting YSOs.
-Observational studies use complex techniques to extract as much information as possible from limited data sets, so we set the stage to establish what parameters are most important to measure.
+Observational studies use complex techniques to extract as much information as possible from limited data sets, so we first establish what parameters are most important to measure.
 We then take a look at what is learned from various diagnostics, beginning with the stellar magnetosphere and moving outward to the circumstellar envelope.